ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 # Tunnelling IP over HTTP

-To allow negotiation of a tunnel for IP over HTTP, this document defines the "connect-ip" HTTP Upgrade Token.
+To allow negotiation of a tunnel for IP over HTTP, this document defines the "connect-ip" HTTP upgrade token.
 The resulting IP tunnels use the Capsule Protocol (see {{Section 3.2 of HTTP-DGRAM}}) with HTTP Datagrams in the format defined in {{payload-format}}.

 To initiate an IP tunnel associated with a single HTTP stream, a client issues a request containing the "connect-ip" upgrade token.

-When sending its IP proxying request, the client SHALL perform URI template expansion to determine the path and query of its request, see {{client-config}}.
+When sending its IP proxying request, the client SHALL perform URI Template expansion to determine the path and query of its request, see {{client-config}}.

 By virtue of the definition of the Capsule Protocol (see {{Section 3.2 of